-Sheer volume of data isn’t enough to guarantee effectiveness either, and worse, it often muddies the waters too much to even provide you with anything valuable to use.
+The sheer volume of data isn’t enough to guarantee effectiveness either, and worse, it often muddies the waters too much to even provide you with anything valuable to use.
 A vast sea of data can be overwhelming enough to derail important decision-making, too.
 That’s what we call Analysis Paralysis, and it is no bueno.
+Here’s the cure:

 While the available data may be endless, it’s best to limit yourself to the stuff that’s relevant, reliable, and actionable.

 Don’t waste your time with data that has super tight constraints, especially in sample size or time.
 When it comes to customer behavior or company performance, for example, a daily report is virtually meaningless.
 Better to go with monthly (or even quarterly) metrics, where you can identify outliers before they ruin big decisions.

 Similarly, if you don’t know what to do with a piece of information right now, it’s best to bench it.
 You can always revisit it later as your marketing strategy evolves, but until you have a clear path for acting on a specific piece of data, don’t bother letting it complicate things.

 Rely on the latest industry and academic perspectives regarding data reports and the marketing strategies they fuel.
 You can use what others have studied, tried, liked, hated, succeeded, and failed with to create your own set of best practices specific to the types of marketing strategies you want to employ.
 Armed with those best practices, it’s much easier to zero in on the right types of data and ignore the ones that don’t offer you much benefit.

 If you want Big Data to be meaningful, it needs context.
 Analyze the figures against your buyer persona or journey to learn what these numbers mean in the real world.
 (Note: Like your marketing strategy, if you don’t have user personas or customer journey maps, get them done ASAP.
 Yes, it matters.
 A lot.)